WANdisco/wandisco-documentation-ldm/docs/operation-cli.md

 Define which databases and tables you want to migrate by creating hive rules.

 Create a database pattern and a table pattern using [regex](https://regex101.com/) that will match the databases and tables you want to migrate.
-For example, using `--database-pattern test*` will match any database that has "test" at the beginning of its name, such as `test01`, `test02`, `test03`.
+For example, using `--database-pattern test*` will match any database with "test" at the beginning of its name, such as `test01`, `test02`, `test03`.

 | Command | Action |
 |:---|:---|